tc39/proposal-readonly-collections/README.md

 Where currently we have one `Map` class that represents the mutable variant, we would add a `FixedMap` and a `ReadOnlyMap`.
 We add these classes as static members of the `Map` class to avoid polluting the global name space.

 All three of these classes would support the `snapshot`, `diverge`, and `readOnly` methods proposed here.
 In addition, `FixedMap` and `ReadOnlyMap` would support the query-only methods of `Map` but not any of the methods that would mutate a map.
 They have precisely the same API but different behavioral contracts.

-By Liskov substitutability, we consider a type to be a behavioral contract.
+Following the Liskov substitutability principle, we consider a type to be a behavioral contract.
 Type B is a behavioral subtype of type A when instances of B obey A's specification of the behavior of A instances.
 By these criteria `Map`, `FixedMap`, and `ReadOnlyMap` are behavioral subtypes of a hypothetical `AbstractMap`, which again has exactly the API of `FixedMap` and `ReadOnlyMap`, but a weaker behavioral type that admits the mutable `Map` as a subtype.
 In addition, `FixedMap` is a behavioral subtype of `ReadOnlyMap` At this time, we do not propose actually creating this abstract supertype.

 The types in the API definitions below stated are according to these behavioral subtyping relationships.